Have you wondered who is behind the scenes at Kevin Guest House?

 Betsy has been at KGH for a year and a half and is often the unofficial “First Impression Manager” for KGH greeting each guest, visitor or volunteer with a warm smile and her always cheerful & positive outlook.
 Wearing many hats or colorful scarves, she is the first contact for our patients & caregivers, works directly with hospital partner referrals, maintains & enters our database & records, manages daily office operations & guest needs as well as the hundreds of volunteers who both support our house needs & special events.
 She LOVES all things fall: pumpkins, painting or carving, apples, and especially fall style.
 She is a proud cat lady of her two cats, Chauncy and Scout.
 Previously, Betsy worked at Second City and iO Improv Theater as a trainer, team builder, house manager, box office leader & event planner in Chicago before returning to her favorite hometown and also spends her free time is a part of the Buffalo Philharmonic Chorus alongside her mom.

-Tori recently joined the KGH team this September after over 3 years with the Roswell Park Alliance Foundation focusing on donor stewardship and event planning, most specifically the Empire State Ride and the Ride for Roswell Extra Mile Club.
-In her role as Events & Marketing Associate, she will focus on our signature events, Celebrity Golf Classic/Nine & Wine, Supper in the Street, Affaire of the Heart along with our community & cause marketing initiatives such as seasonal flower sales.
-In addition to spreading the word on our mission, she will work to grow our annual fund and create Kevin’s playbook to provide opportunities for new friends to help our guests.
-When she’s not working she enjoys spending time with her puppies, Chase & Melby.
-She loves reading books, listening to ABBA, and traveling.
-She’s been to 22 countries!
-Tori is originally from the Saratoga area and came to the University at Buffalo to study marketing & international business including a semester studying and interning in London.
+Rebecca recently joined the KGH team the week of Thanksgiving 2021 after 2.5 years with ConnectLife, coordinating blood drives and recruiting donors and 8 years with Amigone Funeral Home, Inc., assisting with daily office duties.
+In her role as Event & Marketing Associate, she will focus on our signature events, Celebrity Golf Classic/Nine & Wine, Supper in the Street, Affaire of the Heart along with our community & cause marketing initiatives such as seasonal flower sales and our big 50th Anniversary Celebration.
+She’s such a big Buffalo Bills fan that she started our first Family in Focus: Football Fans event during the playoff run.
+In addition to spreading the word on our mission, she will work to grow our annual fund and social following, along with providing opportunities for new friends to help our guests.
+When she’s not working, Rebecca enjoys spending time with her chocolate lab, Hanna and her niece and nephews.
+She loves concerts, sporting events and hiking.
+Rebecca studied Business Administration at Medaille College, where she completed a year internship with Lynsey at The Ride for Roswell.